OpenSecuritySummit/oss2019/content/tracks/Wardley-Maps/user-sessions/using-wardley-maps-and-cynefin-for-security.md

 topics       :
 featured     : yes
 when_day     : Wed
-when_time    : PM-2
+when_time    : PM-1
 room_layout  :
 room_id      :
 session_slack:
 status       : draft
-description  : session on the intersection of Wardley Maps and Cynefin Framework for Security organizers   :
+description  : An introduction to the Cynefin Framework, and its intersection with Wardley Maps, for Security organizers   :
     - Simon Wardley
     - Dave Snowden